djpapzin/nasp-chatbot/To DO.md

   - [ ] Has file upload functionality.
   - [ ] Has default documents loaded
 - [ ] Uses FAISS as a vector store running locally.
-- [ ] Embeddings via TogetherAI API.
+- [ ] uses openai emebeddings via Azure API
-  - [ ] togethercomputer/m2-bert-80M-8k-retrieval
 - [ ] Has Streamlit UI.